Commencement Ceremony: Day-Of Guide

 - Recession for Platform Party

-Master’s candidates will have their degrees conferred while they are standing at their seats.
+Master’s candidates will have their degrees conferred while standing at their seats.
 When the signal is given, you will follow your marshal to the stage.
 As you come to the stage-right lectern, the presenter marshal will call your name.
 Proceed across the stage to receive your diploma.
 When you return to your seat, please be seated.

 Undergraduate candidates will be presented to the Board of Trustees by school.
-The dean for each college will call for the baccalaureate candidates to stand and then call for the associate candidates to stand.
+The dean for each college will call for their baccalaureate candidates to stand and then call for the associate candidates to stand.
 Once candidates in all colleges have been presented, degrees are conferred.

 The presenter marshal will call the graduates to come forward as he asks the marshals to escort them to the platform to receive their diplomas.
-The narshals will lead the graduates, by college, from the seating area in single-file procession order to the stage.
+The marshals will lead the graduates, by college, from the seating area in single-file procession order to the stage.
 When you come to the stage-right lectern on stage, hand your reader card to the presenter marshal.
 Once your name is called, you will proceed across the stage and receive your diploma.
 When you return to your seat, please be seated.